-Starting in 2014, H.M.
+H.M.
 King Abdullah II of Jordan is the official sponsor of the World Interfaith Harmony Week prizes.
 There are three WIHW Prizes in total.
 A prize will be given to each of the three best events or texts organized during the UN WIHW (first week of February) which best promote the goals of the WIHW.

 The prizes will be:

 The prizes will be awarded to those events or texts that are judged to have been most successful in promoting interfaith harmony, and impacting religious understanding.

 The Judges for the 2015 WIHW Prize:

 - H.B.
 Patriarch Theophilus III – Patriarch of the Holy City, Palestine and Jordan

 - H.E.
 Sheikh Dr Ali Gomaa – former Grand Mufti of the Arab Republic of Egypt

 - H.E.
 Bishop Munib Yunan – Bishop of the Evangelical Lutheran Church in Jordan and the Holy Land, and President of the World Federation of Evangelical Lutheran Churches

 Sheikh Usama al-Sayyid Al-Azhari – Professor at Al-Azhar University

 - Father Nabil Haddad – Founder and Executive Director of the Jordanian Interfaith Coexistence Research Centre